 Paul Reubens biography

-Actor, comedian.
-Born Paul Rubenfeld on August 27, 1952 in Peekskill, New York.
+Actor and comedian Paul Reubens was born Paul Rubenfeld on August 27, 1952, in Peekskill, New York.
 Best known as his alter ego, Pee-wee Herman, Paul Reubens was raised in Sarasota, Florida.
 His interest in entertainment stems from The Ringling Brothers and Barnum and Bailey Circus, which set up the big-top close to his childhood home.
 He graduated from Sarasota High School and briefly attended Plymouth State University in New Hampshire before heading to Hollywood to pursue a career in acting.

-In 1991, Paul Reubens was arrested in Florida and charged with indecent exposure.
-The scandal soiled his squeaky clean image, and CBS immediately dropped reruns of Pee-wee's Playhouse from its lineup.
+In 1991, Reubens was arrested in Florida and charged with indecent exposure.
+The scandal soiled his squeaky-clean image, and CBS immediately dropped reruns of Pee-wee's Playhouse from its lineup.
 Reubens subsequently stopped performing as Pee-wee and tried to resuscitate his acting career, appearing in such films as 1996's Matilda, 1999's Mystery Men and 2001's Blow.